 Architecture and STEM

 Previously regarded as more of an arts and humanities subject, architecture will now be included along with other subjects of science, technology, engineering, and mathematics.
 This bill recognizes how architecture requires skills in engineering and mathematics to create precise building designs.
 Creative problem-solving skills are necessary for solving urban design problems and for building cities in the future.
-This also allows for architecture to access funding provided to STEM sciences.
+This also allows for architecture organizations to access funding provided to STEM sciences.

 What Does This Mean for Education?

-Since architecture is now considered STEM, and thanks to the effort to update the Career and Technical Education Curriculum, schools across the United States will be able to use funding designated for STEM to increase education in architectural studies.
+Since architecture is now considered STEM, thanks to the effort to update the Career and Technical Education Curriculum, schools across the United States will be able to use funding designated for STEM to increase education in architectural studies.
 In addition, the funding will go toward providing more career opportunities in architectural fields.
 A total of $1 billion USD in grants will be made available across all states.

 Additional Efforts By the American Institute for Architecture

 The AIA has been working for many years to establish programs that increase architecture curriculum for K-12 students.
 American Institute of Architecture chapters across the country have created many different “out-of-school” programs, which have impacted numerous kids across several communities.
 Here are a few efforts made by various AIA chapters across the country:

 North Carolina’s AIA has community events for K-12 students where they provide construction materials, such as PVC pipes, and challenge kids to build a variety of different structures with varying limitations.
 These events are held at festivals and other “out-of-school” locations, which contributes to a more relaxed and creative atmosphere.

 Ohio’s AIA Columbus chapter offers Camp Architecture, which lets students design and create a variety of projects over the summer, so they can experience the work of an architect firsthand.
 Scholarships are available on a need-based priority.